-This may seem like a no-brainer, but many distribution centers still have not implemented electronically transmitted advanced shipping notifications (ASN).
-Relying on a “regular” shipping & receiving schedule can result in inefficiency throughout the distribution center.
-Delays happen, disruption happens- and it causes deviation from the “regular” schedule.
-The resulting issues start with improper staffing at the receiving dock and ripple through the warehouse.
-However, by leveraging electronic advanced shipping notifications within the purchase order and inventory management functions, labor can be planned with more certainty.
-Order fulfillment and transportation activities can be adjusted to ensure proper service time requirements are met, and transport modes are optimized to keep costs down.
+This one might seem like a no-brainer, but many distribution center still haven’t implemented electronically transmitted advanced shipping notifications.
+Relying on regular shipping and receiving schedules isn’t always a safe option — delays and disruptions are a fact of life and can cause deviations in those schedules and issues throughout the warehouse.
+By leveraging electronic advanced shipping notifications within purchase order and inventory management functions, it’s possible to plan labor with greater certainty.
+Order fulfillment and transportation can be adjusted to ensure that proper service time requirements are met, and that transport modes are optimized to keep costs down.

-An area that technology has advanced significantly in the past decade is in the area of automatic data collection.
-Far from the days of writing down a long number by hand or even keying them into a keyboard, most warehouse and distribution centers are now running RF barcode and RFID systems that remove the human error element from the tracking process.
-Any step that can be automated means one less step to manage — plus you are able to collect more accurate and timely data that helps you make smart supply chain decisions.
+Automatic data collection has advanced significantly in the past decade — far from the days of writing down long numbers by hand or even keying them into a keyboard, most warehouses and distribution centers now run RF barcode and RFID systems that eliminate human error from the tracking process.
+Any step that can be automated means one fewer step to manage — plus, automation enables you to collect more timely and accurate data to make smarter supply chain decisions.

-Going even beyond handheld scanners, newer technologies such as wrist-mounted RF units, voice pick, pick- or put-to-light order fulfillment systems further accelerate the picking process.
-Future technologies are being developed with wearable devices such as Google Glass that are making the tracking aspect more and more intuitive to the picking and order selection process.
+New technologies such as wrist-mounted RF units, voice pick and pick- or put-to-light order fulfillment systems go far beyond handheld scanners in terms of accelerating the picking process.
+Wearable device technology, such as Google Glass, has also made the tracking portion of the picking and order selection process more intuitive.

-Instead of sending pickers on the basis of order sequence, Tier 1 Warehouse Management Systems (WMS) provide technology that can plan out picking waves in the most efficient routes.
-This streamlines the picking process and results in not only faster turnaround times for orders, but also a more efficient use of labor and manpower.
+Rather than send pickers on the basis of order sequence, a Tier 1 WMS uses technology to plan picking waves according to the most efficient routes.
+This streamlines the picking process, which results in faster turnaround times on orders and more efficient use of labor and manpower.

 Work Less, Do More

-Picking directly to a shipping carton instead of an intermediate bin or tote is just one example of eliminating unnecessary steps in the distribution center process.
-When superfluous steps are eliminated, the process becomes faster and more streamlined, customer relations soar, and bottom lines improve.
-Looking at ways to improve your warehouse systems is a very important step to cutting costs in your distribution center.
+Picking directly to a shipping carton instead of an intermediate bin or tote is one way to eliminate unnecessary steps in the distribution center process.
+When superfluous steps are eliminated, the process becomes leaner and faster, customer relations soar and bottom lines improve.
+Finding ways to improve your warehouse systems is a key step to cutting costs in your distribution center.

-For warehouses that have multiple dock setups, there is an opportunity to streamline offloading labor by scheduling shipments to arrive simultaneously.
+Warehouses with multiple dock setups have an opportunity to streamline labor offloading by scheduling shipments to arrive simultaneously.
 This prevents separate setup and breakdowns at loading docks and consolidates the labor and time necessary to load and unload shipments.
-Working with vendors to ensure that deliveries can be scheduled precisely, and establishing clear metrics and a high performance culture all contribute to an expectation of timeliness that results in overall increased efficiency.
+Working with vendors to ensure that deliveries are scheduled precisely and establishing clear metrics and a high-performance culture all contribute to an expectation of timeliness that results in overall increased efficiency.

-Another way to cut time and costs substantially is implementing an ongoing cycle count program in lieu of a regular full physical inventory, which could halt operations or cause a large disruption in your warehouse.
-Having an ongoing cycle count program that samples various subsets of inventory is a more efficient way to accurately gauge inventory accuracy—with minimal disruption.
-Focusing on the most high-demand shipments will ensure that the most crucial items are being replenished.
+Implementing an ongoing cycle count program in lieu of a regular full physical inventory is another great way to reduce time and costs substantially.
+A regular full physical inventory could halt operations or cause disruption in your warehouse.
+By comparison, an ongoing cycle count program that samples various subsets of inventory is a more effective way to gauge inventory accuracy with minimal disruption.
+Focusing on the high-demand shipments will also ensure that crucial items are consistently replenished.

-The process of cross-docking, while certainly a significant investment to set up, more than pays for itself in time and costs saved in larger distribution centers.
-With cross-docking, products can be loaded from one transportation container to another, completely bypassing warehousing and storage by sorting products in a staging area before re-loading items directly onto the next truck.
-This is used mostly with LTL shipments and is very effective for larger distribution centers that are strategically located for transferring shipments from one transportation route to another.
+Although it requires a significant investment to set up, cross-docking more than pays for itself in terms of time and money saved in larger distribution centers.
+With cross-docking, products can be loaded from one transportation container to another, completely bypassing warehousing and storage by sorting products in a staging area before reloading them directly onto the next truck.
+Cross docking works well in fast moving retail supply chains to optimize the flow of goods between large distribution centers and store locations.

-These are eleven basic warehouse and distribution center best practices that can help drive efficiency, however they are by no means the entire list.
+These 20 basic warehouse and distribution center best practices can help drive efficiency but they’re by no means a comprehensive list.
 Every business has its own supply chain needs.
-Supply chain engineering experts who live and breathe warehouse and distribution center optimization, and build custom solutions for today’s businesses can make supply chain a competitive advantage.
-If you’d like to talk to one of our experienced supply chain engineers about your needs, please contact us.
+Supply chain engineering experts who live and breathe warehouse and distribution center optimization and build custom solutions for today’s businesses can turn your supply chain into a competitive advantage.
+If you’d like to talk to one of our experienced supply chain engineers about your needs, please contact us today.